-This page provides information on the subprojects and central concepts of the DFG Research Unit on Cyclic Optimization, (FOR 5175), which will start on October 1st, 2021.
+This page provides information on the subprojects and central concepts of the DFG Research Unit on Cyclic Optimization, (FOR 5175), which started on October 1st, 2021.

 Cyclic structure building and optimization are two central research areas of grammatical theory, but also closely related to core concepts in psychology and computation: Cyclicity implements the intuition that problem solving is not global, but applies in small incremental steps.
 Optimization approaches allow for bridging the gap between computational models of neural neural networks in Cognitive Science and symbolic models of human language.